Best: Isles get what really matters with win, two points

 Did their 2-0 victory erase the recent rough patch that dropped them out of first place and into an ill-timed funk?
 It did not.

-The Blue Jackets were the better team much of the game, while the Islanders extended their power-play drought to an even 20.
+The Blue Jackets had the better of the play much of the game, while the Islanders extended their power-play drought to an even 20.

 But again, survival was enough, at least on this night.

-It is an important week for the Islanders, who are concluding a stretch of eight of nine games at the Coliseum against two teams on their heels in the Eastern Conference standings.
+It is an important week as they conclude a stretch of eight of nine games at the Coliseum against two teams on their heels in the Eastern Conference standings.

 After the Blue Jackets come the Canadiens on Thursday night.

-Not long ago, it appeared the Islanders would need focus only on finishing first in the Metropolitan Division and staying sharp for the playoffs.
+Not long ago, it appeared the Islanders needed to focus only on finishing first in the Metropolitan Division and staying sharp for the playoffs.

-But a recent lull left them in a scrum of conference contenders angling for position behind the mighty Lightning.
+But the recent lull left them in a scrum of conference contenders angling for position behind the mighty Lightning.

-The game began well enough for the Islanders, who showed jump early on before a spirited but less-than-capacity crowd at the Coliseum, which in recent weeks had not provided as much of a home edge as expected.

-With the fourth line of Matt Martin, Casey Cizikas and Cal Clutterbuck back intact and back in the starting lineup, the game began with a six-minute stretch without a whistle.

-Brock Nelson made a nifty pass to himself around Zach Werenski but was stopped by Bobrovsky.

-After a long flurry of scoring chances by Columbus, Jordan Eberle led a 2-on-1 the other way and passed to Lee, who came in alone on Bobrovsky but was stopped cold.
+That scrum got untangled a bit with the victory over the Blue Jackets, whose 79 points trail the Islanders by eight.
+Had Columbus won, that number would have been four.

+But things got mighty sticky after that.
+Among other things, Cam Atkinson of the Blue Jackets hit the right post twice.
+Thomas Greiss was under attack in goal for long stretches.

-The Islanders spent much of the third period hanging on as the Blue Jackets controlled play.
+The Islanders spent much of the third period hanging on.
+Twelve minutes in, they had one shot on goal.

-It was as if Columbus was on an extended power play.
-Twelve minutes in, the Islanders had one shot on goal.
-But somehow, they endured until Lee’s empty netter clinched it.
+“We’re not too worried about the shot clock,” Bailey said.
+“First and foremost, we’re trying to take care of business in our own end and do the right thing.
+Sometimes that leads to a little extended zone time for the other team.
+At the end of the day we make the right play, we get it in the neutral zone.”

 Comments